PMArkive/NintendoClients_wiki/DAuth-Server.md

 | challenge | Base64-encoded challenge (32 bytes) |
 | data | Base64-encoded AES key required for MAC calculation (16 bytes) |

+The data value never changes.
+The challenge value is valid for one minute.

 ## Device Token Request
 This method returns a device token as JWT.